bacon1097/WebSpred_Tools/Tools/README.md

 * ```--searchTerm | -s``` = The search query you want to throw to Google.
 (Required)
 * ```--results | -r``` = The number of results you want to return.
 The higher the number, the longer it will take.
 (Optional.
 Default = 10)
 * ```--time | -t``` = Valid options are:"d", "w", "m" for day, week, month.
 This will only get results of websites that have been uploaded to google in the recent time-frame.
-(Good for finding new businesses).
+This is good for finding new businesses.
 (Optional)
 * ``` --socials | -o``` = Whether to get social information such as Facebook & Instagram.
 (Optional.
 Default = True)

 ## Additional Information